Jayashree Banerjee

 Jayashree Banerjee (born 2 July 1938) is a leader of Bharatiya Janata Party from Madhya Pradesh, and a former member of parliament.

-She contested Madhya Pradesh Vidhan Sabha election in 1972 as a member of Jana Sangh from Jabalpur Cantonment seat but lost.
+She contested Madhya Pradesh Vidhan Sabha election in 1972 as a member of Bharatiya Jana Sangh from Jabalpur Cantonment seat but lost.
 She was elected to Madhya Pradesh Legislative Assembly in 1977 (Jabalpur Central, Janata Party member, pre-BJP days), 1990 and 1993 from Pashchim Jabalpur.
-She served as cabinet minister in Madhya Pradesh government from 1977 to 1980.
-She was a member of 13th Lok Sabha (1999-2004), elected from Jabalpur.
+She served as cabinet minister in Government of Madhya Pradesh from 1977 to 1980.
+She was a member of 13th Lok Sabha (1999–2004), elected from Jabalpur.

-She is the mother-in-law of the current BJP President Jagat Prakash Nadda.
+She is the mother-in-law of the current BJP President J. P. Nadda.